Hosts: all fruit trees

 Symptoms/Damage: Semi-circular notches at leaf edges; reduced tree vigor and increased drought stress.

 Degree Day Model: None

 Management Considerations: The best timing for suppression is in the spring and early summer when leaf-notching injury first appears, and again in the late summer to early fall to target larvae before winter.
-Entomopathogenic nematodes and fungi applied to the soil by the roots can kill larvae.
+Many insecticides can kill adults; entomopathogenic nematodes and fungi applied to the soil by the roots can kill larvae.